lsndr/yuow/README.md

 ### Selection

-In order to load an entity from database, you should create a method that hydarates your entity and returns it.
+In order to load an entity from database, you should create a method that hydrates your entity and returns it.
 Usually it's enough to have a single method that returns an entity by its identity, but you can implement any selection methods you need.

 In this example, we create a `find` method that returns `Order` entity or `undefined`.